Rocky Balboa (film): Plot

-Rocky sets straight to training with Apollo Creed's old trainer, Duke, who quickly surmises that Rocky can only compete by building his strength and punching power as much as possible.
+Rocky sets straight to training with Apollo Creed's old trainer, Duke Evers, who quickly surmises that the aging Rocky can only compete by building his strength and punching power as much as possible.
+Alongside Robert, Paulie, and Steps, he uses the same unorthodox training methods that he used for his first fight with Creed, such as using sides of beef as punching bags.
 On the day of the match, Dixon easily dominates the first round, only to injure his left hand on Rocky's hip in the second.
 Rocky then makes a dramatic comeback, knocking Mason down, and surprising the audience with his prowess and chin despite his age.
 The two combatants beat each other severely throughout the full 10 rounds, ending with both men still standing, although Rocky gets the last punch.
 Rocky thanks an appreciative Dixon for the match and tells him that he is a great champion, while the audience applauds the two fighters.
 The result is announced as Rocky exits the ring with his family and friends: a win for Dixon by a close split decision, but Rocky does not mind the outcome, and the crowd gives him a final standing ovation.

-Rocky returns home and visits Adrian's grave again, thanking her for helping him in spirit; "Yo Adrian, we did it.
+Rocky returns home and visits Adrian's grave again, thanking her for helping him in spirit and saying "Yo Adrian, we did it.
 We did it."

-As the credits roll, an inset features people running up the Rocky Steps at the Philadelphia Museum of Art in response to a call from the director to do so for the film.